 Consider this thermometer:

-- It can quickly scan the temperature of your pet’s ear
+- (Unlike an Ultrasound scan) It can quickly scan the temperature of your pet’s ear

 - Allows storage of 32 previous readings.
 It helps with recalling temperatures during your dog’s illness